-Those damn kids certainly love their superheroes.
+Those damn moviegoers certainly love their superheroes.
 Four of the top ten highest-grossing movies of 2017, 2016 and 2014 featured superheroes.
 Three of the top ten in 2013 and 2012 did as well.
 The last time a superhero movie wasn’t in the year’s top ten was in 2011.
 That was when Harry Potter was box office king and Ryan Reynolds was Green Lantern.

 X-Men: Dark Phoenix

 LAST UPDATED (3/27/18): Reshoots on the way; Set for release on Feb.
 14

 2016: Around the release of X-Men: Apocalypse in the summer, the film’s writer and producer Simon Kinberg said the next X-Men film is set in the 90’s although it was unknown if he meant the sequel to Apocalypse or The New Mutants (ComingSoon).
 Further news didn’t come until November when it was said that Kinberg was writing the next X-Men script with franchise stars James McAvoy, Michael Fassbender and Jennifer Lawrence in mind even though they haven’t signed on to the movie yet (THR).